-Compared with face-to-face care, DTC testing services are perceived as offering more privacy, a primary concern among teens and young adults.1-3 They also address concerns of embarrassment or discomfort around a discussion about sexual history and/or sexual health examination, both of which are cited as major barriers to care utilization.
-The fear of stigma, a well-documented concern around STI testing and management, may be alleviated by the use of DTC test services.
-Furthermore, the use of DTC test services could improve access to testing for persons that otherwise would not attend clinics that provide STI services because of limited access.4-7
+Modalities of DTC testing can potentially address documented barriers to STI testing including inconvenience, privacy concerns and the sense of stigma associated with seeking STI-specific care.
+Compared to face-to-face care, DTC testing services are perceived as offering more privacy, a primary concern among teens and young adults (1-3).
+They also address concerns of embarrassment or discomfort around a discussion about sexual history and/or sexual health examination, both of which are cited as major barriers to care utilization (4).
+The fear of stigma, a well-documented concern around STI testing and management (3, 5), may be alleviated by the use of DTC test services.
+Further, the use of DTC test services could improve access to testing for persons that otherwise would not attend clinics that provide STI services due to limited access (4-7).

-Direct-to-consumer test services may also be advantageous to clinicians and clinical programs.
-The Centers for Disease Control and Prevention and the US Preventive Services Task Force recommend annual STI screening for sexually active women younger than 25 years and more frequent screening for persons on preexposure prophylaxis.
-Direct-to-consumer test services may reduce the burden on health care providers who cite insufficient time and staff as barriers to performing routine STI screening, particularly among asymptomatic persons.
-The COVID-19 pandemic represents a situation in which face-to-face services were severely limited, and many clinics have relied on online mechanisms for providing STI testing remotely.
+DTC test services may also be advantageous to clinicians and clinical programs.
+The Centers for Disease Control and Prevention (CDC) (8) and the United States Preventive Services Task Force (USPSTF) (9) recommend annual STI screening for sexually active women under the age of 25 and more frequent screening for persons on pre-exposure prophylaxis (PrEP) (10).
+DTC test services may reduce the burden on healthcare providers, who cite insufficient time and staff as barriers to performing routine STI screening, particularly among asymptomatic persons (11, 12).
+The COVID-19 pandemic represents a situation in which face-to-face services were severely limited and many clinics have relied on online mechanisms for providing STI testing remotely.
 This may result in an increased demand for access to testing services through commercial entities due to increased comfort with the process.

 Importantly, DTC STI test services have the potential to provide substantial support to the overall public health effort to control STIs.
-Identifying STIs, particularly asymptomatic cases, is a critical component of reducing transmission; thus, any program that increases rates of testing may enhance overall control efforts.
-Several studies have suggested that self-sampling may increase uptake of chlamydia and gonorrhea testing, and it stands to reason that consumers may also embrace DTC testing.
-It is conceivable that this strategy could improve the quality of partner management services by directing contacts to use DTC services.
+Identifying STIs, particularly asymptomatic cases, is a critical component of reducing transmission (13), thus any program that increases rates of testing may enhance overall control efforts.
+Several studies have suggested that self-sampling may increase uptake of chlamydia and gonorrhea testing (6, 14, 15) and it stands to reason that consumers may also embrace DTC testing.
+It is conceivable that this strategy could improve the quality of partner management services by directing contacts to utilize DTC services.
 This could facilitate access to more convenient and private testing, while also reducing the burden on public health agencies who currently manage partners in clinical settings.